 Hunter Mountain via Spruceton Horse Trail is a 9.1 mile moderately trafficked loop trail located near West Kill, New York that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Horses are also able to use this trail.

 Hike up Hunter Mountain with the option to turn this hike into a loop by coming back on Devil's Path.
 The Spruceton Trail is not technically difficult but the gradient gradually increases to 20%.
 There is a water source on the trail and a shelter.
 The mountain gets crowded on the weekends.
 At the top there is a Fire Tower, picnic table and caretaker’s cabin.
 This loop also works well in reverse.